 The higher your interest rate and the longer it takes you to pay off your balance, the more interest you pay.
 For example, if it takes you a year to pay off a $1,000 balance with 15% APR, you'll pay $69.73 in interest.
 We could all make much better use of $70.
 For some people, that's dinner for a week, a tank of gas, a month of cellular service, a college textbook, or a month's worth of diapers.

 Decrease the amount of interest you pay and you increase the amount of money you can spend in more useful places.

 Generally, you can avoid credit card interest by paying your balance in full every month before the end of the grace period.
 Grace periods are typically between 21 and 27 days.
 Credit card issuers must mail your billing statement earlier so you have time to take advance of the grace period.

 "But I can't possibly pay off a $1,000 balance in a month!" you say.
 If you already have a balance you can't afford to pay in full this month, then pay it off as quickly as possible.
 You won't completely avoid interest, but you'll decrease the amount you pay.
 For example, if you repaid the $1,000 balance in 6 months, you'd pay $31.31 in interest instead of $69.37.
 That's less than half the interest in half the amount of time.

 In the future, be proactive to meet your no-interest goal.
 That means only charging as much as you can afford to pay off every month.
-Don't create a $1,000 credit card balance if you can only afford to pay off $300.
-Instead, give yourself a maximum charge limit of $300.
+Don't charge $1,000 on your credit card if you can only afford to pay off $300.
+Instead, give yourself a maximum purchase limit of $300.
 Use your budget to re-evaluate what you can afford to charge each month.

 When the Grace Period Doesn't Apply